 - Riparian planting corridors along the canals and naturally drained corridors evocative of the native landscaping along the Central Valley's waterways; - Natural and native landscape along the edges of campus development as growth occurs to merge with and buffer adjacent habitat, minimize the need for irrigation and maintain a direct connection to the vernal pool grasslands; - Orchard like planted canopies in formal open spaces, quads, squares, plazas and parking lots evocative of the Central Valley's agricultural landscape heritage to provide spring and fall color and deep shade for public comfort; - Urban streetscape plantings evocative of Central Valley communities along the campus grid street system; and ornamental plantings along special corridors, near gateways and building entries to provide seasonal color, variety and form.

-amphitheater is shown on the right.
-Main Street 4.0's streetscape bisects the eastern edge of the Grand Ellipse.
+edge of the Grand Ellipse.
 The Fairfield Canal corridor is visible on the right.

 Environments Policies (ENV)